 Applications are updated, systems change, and new allocations are granted.

-Today we will equip you with the tools you need to monitor and improve your I/O performance.
+We want to "teach a man to fish" by equipping you with the tools you need to monitor and improve your I/O performance.

 Performance characterization tools (e.g., Darshan)